 - Applicant engaged in illegal activity

-- Agriculture enterprise other than an aquaculture enterprise, agricultural cooperative or nursery.
+- Agriculture enterprise is other than an aquaculture enterprise, agricultural cooperative or nursery.

-- Applicant involves with live performance of a prurient sexual nature directly or indirectly
+- Applicant involves with a live performance of a prurient sexual nature directly or indirectly

-- Applicant with more than one third of gross annual revenue from legal gambling activities.
+- An applicant with more than one-third of gross annual revenue from legal gambling activities.

 - Government entity or member of congress.

-For what purpose is SBA Disaster loan used for ?
+For what purpose is the SBA Disaster loan used for?

 The SBA loan is for working capital.
 You can use it for payroll payment, rent, payment to supplier and any other expense which is vital for your business to continue.

-What is interest rate of SBA Disaster Loan?
+What is the interest rate of the SBA Disaster Loan?

-The interest rate of SBA loan is 3.75% for business.
-If you are non profit, it is 2.75%.
+The interest rate of an SBA loan is 3.75% for business.
+If you are a non-profit, it is 2.75%.
 The very big relief regarding this loan is the repayment schedule.
-SBA allows 15 to 30 years for repayment which is really big period.
+SBA allows 15 to 30 years for repayment which is a really big period.

 What is the Loan Limit of SBA Disaster Loan?

 SBA Loan limit is $2 million.
-However, your loan officer will determine loan amount as per your working capital requirement.
-He will review your past 12 months financial data and assess the requirement amount.
+However, your loan officer will determine the loan amount as per your working capital requirement.
+He will review your past 12 months of financial data and assess the required amount.

 $10000 SBA grant is part of the CARES act.
 SBA grant is the grant given to Covid 19 affected businesses to help them survive until the SBA Disaster Loan gets approved.
 So if you are affected by the corona pandemic, you will be eligible for the grant.